 - Firearm accidents

-If your rider includes major injuries or major trauma, you may also be covered for limb loss; loss of hearing, eyesight, or speech; or partial or permanent paralysis.
+Apart from these examples of accidental death, you rider may include major injuries or major trauma.
+This means you may also be covered for limb loss; loss of hearing, eyesight, or speech; or partial or permanent paralysis.

 What Does This Rider NOT Cover?

 The major cause of death that accidental death benefit riders do not cover is illness (in addition to natural cause deaths, of course).

 This coverage is offered as part of a separate rider (an “accelerated death benefit” rider).